ZEDTARIK/jyputer/README.md

 #   Learn Python

-    1 - Essential String methods in Python
+    1- Essential String methods in Python
-    2 - Add_value_to_array_sorted
+    2- Add value to array sorted ( without side effects ) 3- How to copy a List in Python without side effects 4- How to sort a dictionary by values in Python
-    3- How to copy a List in Python without side effects 4- How to sort a dictionary by values in Python
+	5- How to ask the user for input until they give a valid response in Python 6- List Comprehension in Python

 To be Continued